adityabansal98/careprice/PRD.md

 Cards displaying: Hospital Name, Estimated Cost, Distance from User.

+Some hospitals have financial aid available for some users (for ex. below poverty line).
+Add a dialog below every hospital card that you can get x% discount here if you quality y criteria.
+Note that this policy is specific to the hospital.

 Sort options: Lowest Price, Closest Distance.

 Detail View (Modal or Page):